yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 How can you make sure that you're minimizing your protocol overhead?
 That depends on your server's network stack.
-Moving to QUIC, TLS/1.3 or TFO may require upgrading your server's network stack, or turning on those capabilities in its configuration.
-Alternatively, you can use a Content-Delivery Network (or CDN) which supports those protocols, and have servers which sit between your users and your servers.
+Moving to QUIC, TLS 1.3 or TFO may require upgrading your server's network stack, or turning on those capabilities in its configuration.
+Alternatively, you can use a CDN that supports those protocols, and have servers which sit between your users and your servers.

 These protocol enhancements are all relatively new, so support may not be widespread at the moment.
-QUIC specifically is still not standardized, so it can be hard to self deploy it, as that would require frequent updates as the Chrome implementation evolves.
+QUIC, specifically, is still not standardized, so it can be hard to self-deploy, since that would require frequent updates as the Chrome implementation evolves.
-At the same time, keeping an eye for these protocols and taking advantage of them once they become available can be beneficial.
+At the same time, keeping an eye on these protocols and taking advantage of them once they become available can be beneficial.

-Alternatively, it is easier to turn on preconnect for your critical third party hosts, by adding `<link rel=preconnect href=example.com>` to your markup.
+Alternatively, it is easier to turn on preconnect for your critical third-party hosts, by adding `<link rel=preconnect href=example.com>` to your markup.
 One caveat here is that preconnects are cheap, but not free.
-Some browsers have a limited number of DNS requests that can be up in the air (e.g.
-Chrome limits pending DNS requests to 6).
+Some browsers have a limited number of DNS requests that can be up in the air (Chrome limits pending DNS requests to six, for instance).

-Preconnecting to non-critical hosts can use up your quota, and prevent connections to other hosts from taking place.
-So only preconnect to hosts your browser would need to preconnect to, and prefer to do that roughly in the same order as the browser would use those connections.
+Preconnecting to non-critical hosts can use up your quota and prevent connections to other hosts from taking place.
+Only preconnect to hosts your browser would need to preconnect to, and prefer to do that roughly in the same order as the browser would use those connections.

 When using preconnect, you also need to pay close attention to the credentials mode of the resources will use that connection.
-Since Chrome uses different connections for different credential mode requests, you need to let the browser know which connection “type” it needs to preconnect to.
-You can do that with the `crossorigin` attribute on preconnect `<link>` element.
+Since Chrome uses different connections for different credential mode requests, you need to let the browser know which connection type it needs to preconnect to.
+You can do that with the `crossorigin` attribute on the preconnect `<link>` element.

-And as far as adaptive congestion window goes, that requires some more server-side smarts, but hopefully with the advent of network info in Client-Hints and QUIC, one can imagine servers implementing that scheme.
+And as far as the adaptive congestion window goes, that requires some more server-side smarts, but hopefully with the advent of network info in Client Hints and QUIC, we can imagine servers implementing that scheme.

 ## Server-side processing
-The other hurdle to overcome when it comes to early delivery is server side processing.
-HTML content is often dynamic and as such, generated on the server rather than simply delivered by it.
-The logic for its generation can be complex, may involve database access and can also include different APIs from different services.
+The other hurdle to overcome when it comes to early delivery is server-side processing.
+HTML content is often dynamic and, as such, generated on the server rather than simply delivered by it.
+The logic for its generation can be complex, might involve database access, and can also include different APIs from different services.
 That processing is also often done using interpreted languages such as Python and Ruby, which are not always the fastest choice, at least not by default.

-As a result, generating the HTML once a request has hit our servers is a time consuming activity, and one which wastes our users' time.
+As a result, generating the HTML once a request has hit our servers is a time-consuming activity, and one which wastes our users' time.
 Worse than that, it is time spent before the browser can do anything to advance the loading of the page.

 ### Early Flush
-One way to avoid forcing our users to wait on our potentially slow database responses is to flush the HTML's `<head>` early on.
-As part of the HTML generation process we can make sure that once the `<head>` is ready, it will be sent down to the browser, enabling it to start processing it, issue the requests defined in it and create the relevant DOM tree.
+One way to avoid forcing our users to wait for our potentially slow database responses is to flush the HTML's `<head>` early on.
+As part of the HTML generation process we can make sure that once the `<head>` is ready, it will be sent to the browser, enabling it to start processing it, issue the requests defined in it, and create the relevant DOM tree.

-However that is not always feasible in practice.
-Depending on your application logic, there are a few problematic aspects about early flushing your HTML content:
+However, that is not always feasible in practice.
+Depending on your application logic, there are a few problematic aspects about flushing your HTML content early.

 #### Committing an HTTP response code

-If the eventual response will not be a `200 OK` one (e.g. a 404 or a 500 error if the server failed to find the required info in the database), you would have to redirect the content using JavaScript.
-Since not all search crawlers support JavaScript, it can mean that such "eventual error" pages can now find themselves in search results.
-It also means we need to bake that "eventual error" logic into our client side application logic, in order to make sure the negative user impact of that redirection is as unnoticeable as it can be.
+When flushing HTML content early, you are committing to a certain HTTP response code, typically 200 OK.
+But the eventual response may end up having a different status code, perhaps a 404 or a 500 error if the server failed to find the required information in the database.
+In such a case, you would have to redirect or modify the content using JavaScript, to show the error.
+But because that content was served with a 200 response code, search engines may not recognize it as error content, and that error content may find itself in search results.
+It also means we need to bake that eventual error logic into our client-side application logic, in order to make sure the negative user impact of that redirection is as unnoticeable as it can be.

 #### Dynamic response header logic
 Any dynamic logic applied to the response headers must be applied ahead of time.
-Header based cookies, Content-Security-Policy directives and other header-based instructions  have to be determined before that first content flush happens.
-In some cases that can delay early flushing of content, in others it can prevent it entirely. (e.g. if the cookie that is supposed to be set is itself coming from a database)
+Header-based cookies, Content Security Policy directives, and other header-based instructions have to be determined before the first content flush.
+In some cases that can delay early flushing of content; in others it can prevent it entirely (for example, if the cookie that is supposed to be set comes from a database).

-Alternatively, you can try to build in application logic that converts these header based browser instructions into content-based ones (e.g. set the cookies using JS, set some headers using meta tags as part of the content itself, etc.).
+Alternatively, you can try to build in application logic that converts these header-based browser instructions into content-based ones (like setting the cookies using JS, or setting some headers using meta tags as part of the content itself).

 #### Compression buffering
-Even if your application logic enables you early flushing of your HTML's head, misguided gzip or brotli settings can result in undesired buffering.
+Even if your application logic enables early flushing of your HTML's `<head>`, misguided gzip or Brotli settings can result in undesired buffering.
 When done wrong, they can nullify your attempts to send content early to the browser.
-Gzip and brotli have various settings which control the trade-off between buffering content and compression ratio - the more buffering, the better compression ratio these algorithms can achieve, but at the cost of extra delays.
-When flushing early, you should make sure that your server (and whatever other component in your infrastructure which is applying compression) is set accordingly.
+Gzip and Brotli have various settings to control the trade-off between buffering content and compression ratio: the more buffering, the better compression ratio these algorithms can achieve, but at the cost of extra delays.
+When flushing early, you should make sure that your server (and whatever other components applying compression in your infrastructure) is set accordingly.

-For [gzip][gzip_manual], its default buffering mode is `Z_NO_FLUSH`, which means it is buffering data until it considers it has enough to create ideal compression output.
+[Gzip][gzip_manual]'s default buffering mode is `Z_NO_FLUSH`, which means it buffers data until it considers it has enough to create ideal compression output.
 Setting it to `Z_SYNC_FLUSH` can ensure that every input buffer creates an output buffer, trading off some compression ratio for speed.

-If you're using on-the-fly brotli to compress your content, there's a similar flag in the streaming brotli encoder, called [`BROTLI_OPERATION_FLUSH`][brotli_flush].
-You should use it instead of the default.
+If you're using on-the-fly Brotli to compress your content, there's a similar flag in the streaming Brotli encoder, called [`BROTLI_OPERATION_FLUSH`][brotli_flush], you should use instead of the default.

 [gzip_manual]: https://www.zlib.net/manual.html
 [brotli_flush]: https://github.com/google/brotli/blob/1e7ea1d8e61b7cd51149a2dd491bc86ff8ef460c/c/include/brotli/encode.h#L90

 ### Server Push
-Another way to work around slow server-side processing is the use an HTTP/2 (or H2, for short) mechanism called _Server Push_ in order to load critical resources while the HTML is being generated.
+Another way to work around slow server-side processing is to use an HTTP/2 (or H2 for short) mechanism called _Server Push_ to load critical resources while the HTML is generated.

-That often means that by the time the HTML was generated and started to be sent to the browser, the browser already has all the critical resources in its cache.
+That often means by the time the HTML is generated and starting to be sent to the browser, the browser already has all the critical resources in its cache.
-Furthermore, sending of those critical resources start the TCP slow-start process earlier and ramps up TCP's congestion window.
+Furthermore, sending those critical resources starts the TCP slow start process earlier and ramps up TCP's congestion window.
 When the HTML is finally ready, a significantly larger part of it can be sent down.
 <figure>
 ![](media/page_loading_nopush.svg)
-<figcaption>Loading process without push - HTML download and slow start
+<figcaption>Loading process without Push: HTML download and slow start
 kick off only after HTML is generated.</figcaption>
 </figure>
 <figure>
 ![](media/page_loading_push.svg)
-<figcaption>Loading process with push - critical resources and slow start
+<figcaption>Loading process with Push: critical resources and slow start
-kick off before HTML is generated, so once it is ready, it can be sent down in a single RTT.</figcaption>
+kick off before HTML is generated, so once it is ready it can be sent down in a single RTT.</figcaption>
 </figure>

-One of the biggest problems with Server Push today is that the server has no visibility into the browser's cache state, so when done naively, the server is likely to send down resources that the browser already has in its cache.
+One of the biggest problems with Server Push today is that the server cannot see into the browser's cache state, so when done naively the server is likely to send down resources that the browser already has.

-A recent proposal called [Cache Digests][digests] is aiming to solve that, by sending the server a condensed list of all the resources the browser has in its cache for that particular host, enabling the server to take that into consideration before pushing down resources.
+A recent proposal called [Cache Digests][digests] aims to solve that, by sending the server a condensed list of all the resources the browser has in its cache for that particular host, enabling the server to take that into consideration before pushing down resources.

 [digests]: https://tools.ietf.org/html/draft-ietf-httpbis-cache-digest-04

-In practice, because of the caching issues, you don't want to use server push naively.
+In practice, because of the caching issues, you don't want to use Server Push naively.
-One easy way to implement server push is to make sure it's only in effect on your landing pages, and only working for first views.
+One easy way to implement Server Push is to make sure it's only in effect on your landing pages, and only working for first views.
 You can use a cookie to distinguish first views from repeat visits, and use the request's `Accept` headers to distinguish navigation requests from subresource ones.

-Actually triggering server push varies per server: some servers use Link preload headers as a signal to push resources.
-The problem with that approach is that it doesn't take advantage of the server's "think time".
+Actually triggering Server Push varies per server: some servers use Link preload headers as a signal to push resources.
+The problem with that approach is it doesn't take advantage of the server's think time.
-An alternative approach of configuring the server to issue pushes based on the arriving requests can prove more beneficial, as it triggers the push earlier.
+Alternatively, configuring the server to issue pushes based on the arriving requests can prove more beneficial, as it triggers the push earlier.

-If you want to go all in, there's also a [Service Worker based implementation of Cache Digests][cachedigestsjs], which can help you deliver push on all your pages today, without waiting for Cache Digests to be standardized and implemented.
+If you want to go all in, there's also a [service worker-based implementation of Cache Digests][cachedigestsjs], which can help you deliver Push on all your pages today, without waiting for Cache Digests to be standardized and implemented.

 [cachedigestsjs]: https://github.com/h2o/cache-digest.js/blob/master/README.md

 ### Early Hints
-Yet another alternative is a newly adopted HTTP standard header called [Early Hints][early_hints]. (assigned with the response number 103) That header enables the server to send an initial set of headers that will be indications regarding the resources that a browser should load, while still not "locking down" the final response code.
+Yet another alternative is a newly adopted HTTP standard header called [Early Hints][early_hints] (assigned with the response number 103).
+This header enables the server to send an initial set of headers that will be indications regarding the resources a browser should load, while still not locking down the final response code.
 That would enable servers to send down Link preconnect and preload headers in order to tell the browser as early as possible which hosts to connect to and which resources to start downloading.

-The main downside here is that Early Hints is not yet implemented by any browser, and their implementation may not be trivial.
+The main downside here is that Early Hints is not yet implemented by any browser, and its implementation may not be trivial.
 Because the hints are received before the final HTTP response, the browser doesn't necessarily have in place the rendering engine process that will end up processing that document.
-So supporting Early Hints would require supporting a new kind of requests that are not necessarily triggered by the rendering engine, and potentially a new kind of cache that will keep these resources around until the rendering engine is set up and received the final headers and document.
+So supporting Early Hints would require supporting a new kind of request that is not necessarily triggered by the rendering engine, and potentially a new kind of cache that will keep these resources around until the rendering engine is set up and has received the final headers and document.

 [early_hints]: https://tools.ietf.org/html/rfc8297

 ### Prefetch
-Finally, there's also the option of working around the server's "think time" by kicking it off significantly earlier, before the user even expressed explicit interest in the page.
+Finally, there's also the option of working around the server's think time by kicking it off significantly earlier, before the user has even expressed explicit interest in the page.
-Browser use past user activity in order to predict where the use is likely to go next and prefetch those pages while they are typing in the address, or even before that.
+Browsers use past user activity to predict where the user is likely to go next and prefetch those pages while they are typing in the address, or even before that.